Face to face fundraising

 Our fundraisers receive comprehensive training from the Macular Society.
 They are dedicated to raising money and awareness of our mission to Beat Macular Disease.

-We are members of the Institute of Fundraising (IoF), and follow guidance set by the Fundraising Regulator.
-All our fundraisers follow the IoF code of conduct.
+We are registered with the Fundraising Regulator and all of our fundraisers follow the Code of Fundraising Practice.
 We also ‘mystery shop’ and carry out quality control to ensure that all our fundraisers meet the high standards that we expect from them.

 About our agencies